-At the end of the fiscal year, the Charter School reports a positive balance in net position of \$105,467 for 2021.
-The Charter School's net position reflects its investment in capital assets (e.g., buildings, building improvements, furniture, fixtures and equipment), net of related debt.
+At the end of the fiscal year, the Charter School reports a positive balance in net position of \$776,681 as of June 30, 2022 with a net increase of \$16,629 for the year.
+The Charter School's net position reflects its investment in capital assets (e.g. buildings, building improvements, furniture, fixtures and equipment), net of related debt.
 The Charter School uses its capital assets to provide services to students.
 Consequently, these assets are not available for future spending.

 Resources that are subject to external restrictions on how they may be used are classified as restricted assets.
-As of June 30, 2021, the Charter school had no restricted assets.
-The unrestricted balance may be used in any of the Charter School's ongoing operations.
+As of June 30, 2022, the Charter school had no restricted assets.
+The remaining unrestricted balance may be used in any of the Charter School's ongoing operations.